 But back in the day, I remember really enjoying the adventure, and was genuinely bummed out as I came closer and closer to the finale.
 My brother was also playing the game at the time, but he was a lot farther behind in the story compared to myself, and I clearly remember telling him how envious I was of him because he still had a lot of the game to experience, while I was nearly done with it.
 Silly, I know, but I was young, haha.

-So, the next game is one that holds a very special place in my heart, and that’s Shadow Hearts: Covenant, the sequel to Shadow Hearts.
+So, the next game is one that holds a very special place in my heart: I’m talking about Shadow Hearts Covenant, the sequel to Shadow Hearts.
 Also referred to as Shadow Hearts 2, or simply SH2.
 It’s probably one of the lesser known JRPGs on the PS2, but one of the finest, and if you have the means to play it, DO SO.
 You can even skip the first game if you wish, as long as you read a brief plot summary of it, but you have to play the second one.

 The first game, I felt, had a nice atmosphere going on but was fairly average — the second game, on the other hand, completely won me over.
 For one, it does indeed use the “Journey” formula.
 Like, this is a textbook example of it.
 A cast of diverse characters, going on an adventure in an alternate 1910s, journeying all around alternate JRPG Europe.
 It’s a pretty fascinating setting, to be honest, since it’s both familiar and magical at the same time.
 Also, in a very bold move, the game decided to declare the bad ending of the first game as canon, and used it to kickstart the storyline of the second game in a pretty brilliant way… and still managed to tie it up in a way that may or may not have just made the original game’s good ending canon at the same time (yes, I know, stay with me though) with a pretty interesting twist.
-Actually, the true ending of SH2 is so memorable, so ambiguous (and bittersweet ;__;) that I’m willing to bet you still have people discussing it to this day.
-It still bothers me a bit that basically my favorite character in the game pretty much got the short end of the stick, but hey, shit happens.
+Actually, the true ending of SH2 is so memorable, so ambiguous (and bittersweet) that I’m willing to bet you still have people discussing it to this day.

 Nonetheless, Shadow Hearts 2 is an absolute gem of a JRPG that no PS2 owner should miss out on.